Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

 - 6.c Call the method from setup() to see if it works

+---

 ## Task 7.
-Pick a random number from array

-7.a Add the following array as a global variable: int[] arr = { 28, 230, 9, 310,72}
+Recursion
+A function can call itself.
+This is called recursion.
+To prevent a recursive function from generating an infinite loop, one must add a constraint.

-7b.d Write a method, getRandom() that returns a random element from the above array.
+- 7.a Write a function that takes an integer as a parameter and prints the number.

+- 7.b Make the function subtract 1 from the parameter.

+- 7.c Check if the new value is less than zero.
+If not, make a call to itself using the new value as the argument(recursion).